 What has been your favorite feature of the GitHub API?

 Definitely the Contents API.
-It allows to do so many things with repositories hosted on GitHub without having to actually store the files in your server, which is very helpful for people that can afford paying $500 each month for servers.
+It allows to do so many things with repositories hosted on GitHub without having to actually store the files in your server, which is very helpful for people that cann't afford paying $500 each month for servers (UnMarkDocs was hosted on a $5 droplet).
 This endpoint powers most of the apps that I've built with the GitHub API.

 What was the most challenging thing about building UnMarkDocs using the API?